pkcktkksh98/mcd_chatbot/README.md

 4. Retrieved context is passed to local **Mistral-7B-Instruct** model
 5. A summarized, grounded answer is returned

-> Make sure your Mistral model is accessible locally from:
+> Make sure your TinyLlama model is accessible locally from:
 > ```
-> C:\Users\petro\.cache\huggingface\hub\models--mistralai--Mistral-7B-Instruct-v0.1
+> C:\Users\petro\.cache\huggingface\hub\models--mistralai--tinyllama-1.1B-Chat-v0.1
 > ```

 ---